 You have two ways to give Fleet access to your miners:

-• Enable host networking in Docker (simplest).
+• Enable host networking in Docker (simplest on Linux and macOS).
 The Fleet container shares your host’s network, so it can reach anything the host can reach.
 Recommended if you’re not sure which option you need.

 • Configure scan targets.
 If your miners live on a subnet the Fleet host can already route to, you can skip host networking and instead tell Fleet which specific subnets or IPs to scan when you add miners.